jax-ml/jax/docs/tutorials/jaxpr.md

 lax.fori_loop(start: int, end: int, body: (int -> C -> C), init: C) -> C
 ```

-In the above signature, `C` stands for the type of a the loop “carry” value.
+In the above signature, `C` stands for the type of the loop “carry” value.
 For example, here is an example `fori_loop`:

 ```{code-cell}
 import numpy as np